Space-Time Reasoning in Logic

 from each other.
 This means that the addition of a new axiom or definition

-requires a consistency check against the already accepted ones: new space points
+requires a consistency check against the already accepted statements: new space points

-have to be either dynamically achieved or unachievable under the current dynamics.
+have to be either dynamically achieved or unachievable in the current dynamic conditions.

-The problem with this analogy is that logical "trajectories" do not entirely resemble
+The problem with this analogy is that logical "trajectories" do not quite resemble

 the trajectories of classical mechanics, since every conclusion is drawn from at